3.5 Traineeships and apprenticeships

-The Apprenticeship Contract is concluded by the craftsman and the student and/or his parent or guardian.
+The Apprenticeship Contract is concluded by the craftsman and the student and/or their parent or guardian.
 The contract governs mutual rights, obligations and responsibilities between craftsmen and students during the course of apprenticeship programmes: the beginning and duration of apprenticeship, the student’s working time at the workshop or at the work site, the duration and schedule of the student’s leave, the material allowance for the duration of the apprenticeship and the obligations of craftsmen regarding the implementation of curriculum.

 The unemployed and traineeships

-The above-mentioned models of engagement in vocational training are not linked to the implementation of the Youth Guarantee (YG) in Croatia, but its implementation has expanded a package of measures aimed at introducing young people into work.
-Croatia began the implementation of the Youth Guarantee in 2013, by upgrading the then packet of measures called Young and Creative.
-New Plan for the Youth Guarantee Implementation 2017-2018 was adopted in June 2017.
-The main component of the Youth Guarantee – occupational training without commencing employment is on-the–job advancement at the employer's lasting for 12 or 24 months, covering health and retirement insurance and travel expenses by the employer, and salaries in the amount of HRK 2,620.80 covered by the Croatian Employment Service.
-This measure may be used by unemployed persons up to 30 years of age who have no more than 12 months of internships for whom they have been educated and reported to CES for 30 days.
-The acquired qualifications are recognized at the level of formal education through the ECVET system.
+The above-mentioned models of engagement in vocational training are not linked to the implementation of the Youth Guarantee (YG) in Croatia, but its implementation has expanded a package of measures aimed at introducing young people to work.
+Croatia began the implementation of the Youth Guarantee in 2013 by upgrading the then packet of measures called Young and Creative.
+New Plan for the Youth Guarantee Implementation 2019-2020 was adopted in April 2019.
+The main support measure refers to the subsidies for employment for the purpose of acquiring first professional experience in industry or in the public sector.
+This measure may be used by unemployed persons up to 24 and CES subsidizes 50-100% of a young person’s salary.

 With regards to the involvement of youth organizations in designing and evaluating the YG, the Croatian Youth Network is an active member of the Council for the Youth Guarantee Implementation Plan, but the Council's decisions are not binding and they are not brought for all YG implementation components.

 Qualifications acquired through education are recognized at the level of formal education through the ECVET system, while vocational training is evaluated only through the acquired work experience.

-Quality assurance Quality assurance of traineeships
+Quality assurance of traineeships

 Quality assurance of programmes under Youth Guarantee

-- to determine the quality of the content of the vocational training;
+- to determine the quality of the content of the vocational training

-- to examine familiarity with the objectives of vocational training;
+- to examine familiarity with the objectives of vocational training

-- to evaluate the quality of the implementation of the vocational training programme;
+- to evaluate the quality of the implementation of the vocational training programme

-- to examine experiences related to the adoption of programmes (knowledge transfer, adoption of professional competencies);
+- to examine experiences related to the adoption of programmes (knowledge transfer, adoption of professional competencies)

-- to evaluate the satisfaction with the aspects of defining and implementing the vocational training programme;
+- to evaluate the satisfaction with the aspects of defining and implementing the vocational training programme

-- to examine the expectations of participation in the measure in the area of competence acquisition;
+- to examine the expectations of participation in the measure in the area of competence acquisition

-- to examine the circumstances of entry/decision on entry into the measure;
+- to examine the circumstances of entry/decision on entry into the measure

-- to determine the expected objectives of applying vocational training programmes in the context of occupation/profession;
+- to determine the expected objectives of applying vocational training programmes in the context of occupation/profession

-- to identify the factors of favourable outcomes;
+- to identify the factors of favourable outcomes

-- to examine the attitudes of competences achieved after exiting the measure and assess the fulfilment of the expectations of vocational training.
+- to examine the attitudes of competences achieved after exiting the measure and assess the fulfilment of the expectations of vocational training

-Evaluation of the Youth Employment Initiative under the Operational Programme Efficient Human Resources 2014-2020 (OPEHR) (2015) was coordinated by the Ministry of Labour and Pension System (MLPS) and conducted by the ECORYS Croatia.The overall objective of the evaluation was to evaluate the impact of planned activities in the context of the sustainable integration of the NEET1 young people into the labour market.
+Evaluation of the Youth Employment Initiative under the Operational Programme Efficient Human Resources 2014-2020 (OPEHR) (2015) was coordinated by the Ministry of Labour, Pension System, Family and Social Policy (MLPSFSP) and conducted by the ECORYS Croatia.The overall objective of the evaluation was to evaluate the impact of planned activities in the context of the sustainable integration of the NEET1 young people into the labour market.
 The evaluation indicators are linked to the degree of relevance and justification, consistency and internal coherence, effectiveness, external coherence and effectiveness.
 The interviews with the users of vocational training have also been conducted as part of the evaluation.

 Evaluation of occupational training implementation was conducted by the Croatian Youth Network 2016.
-This evaluation, along with the numerical indicators of implementation and characteristics of the beneficiaries, included the assessment of the effect on employment (12 months employment after expiry of the measure) and the structural and financial aspects of the YG implementation.
+This evaluation, along with the numerical indicators of implementation and characteristics of the beneficiaries included the assessment of the effect on employment (12 months employment after expiry of the measure) and the structural and financial aspects of the YG implementation.